datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 Some caveats around the embedded scripts:

 * They run in-process, so any bugs in your Lua script can break every request
-* They're inlined in the Ambassador Edge Stack YAML, so it is recommended to not write complex logic in here
+* They're inlined in the $productName$ YAML, so it is recommended to not write complex logic in here
 * They're run on every request/response to every URL

-If you need more flexible and configurable options, Ambassador Edge Stack supports a [pluggable Filter system](../../using/filters/).
+If you need more flexible and configurable options, $productName$ supports a [pluggable Filter system](../../using/filters/).

 ##### Merge slashes

-If true, Ambassador will merge adjacent slashes for the purpose of route matching and request filtering.
+If true, $productName$ will merge adjacent slashes for the purpose of route matching and request filtering.
 For example, a request for `//foo///bar` will be matched to a Mapping with prefix `/foo/bar`.

 ```yaml
 merge_slashes: true